-VGC has reserve funds set aside for future major expenditures including streets, irrigation systems, ponds and more.
-The reserve fund is essentially a savings account.
+VGC has Reserve funds set aside for future major expenditures including streets, irrigation systems, ponds and more.
+The Reserve fund is essentially a savings account.
 It is where the HOA saves money for more costly repairs and replacements.
-It is ideal to be 100% fully funded, but it is suggested to have a target goal of at least a 70% funded reserve.
-If it is less than 70%, our HOA runs the risk of having to implement special assessments or raise association fees to cover costs.
-The reserve document relies on the expertise of an external analyst with required expertise.
+It is ideal to be 100% fully funded, but it is suggested to have a target goal of at least a 70% funded Reserve.
+If it is less than 70%, our HOA runs the vastly increased risk of having to implement special assessments or raise association fees to cover costs.
+The Reserve document relies on the expertise of an external analyst with required expertise to calculate and certify "% Funded".